 Video Source: YouTube/Roadshow

-In the U.S., Ford sold 10,510 units of the Mach-E between January and May this year.
-California is by far the largest market for the electric SUV, with one out of every four Mach-E units sold in the state.
+Until May 2021, California was the largest market for the electric SUV, with one out of every four Mach-E units sold in the state.
 Nearly 70% of Mach-E customers are new to the Ford brand.
 Jim Farley Jr., President and CEO, Ford, revealed this statistic during the Q1 2021 conference call.
 He said:

 The new Mustang Mach-E is proving to be a hit with customers just a few days on lot with very strong demand in North America, now in Europe, and coming to China.
 And it’s also bringing in new customers to the brand almost 70%.Jim Farley Jr., President and CEO, Ford

-At the 2021 Capital Markets Day event, Lisa Drake, COO, Ford (North America), briefly talked about the sales mix of the Mustang Mach-E’s various configurations while reiterating the above statistic originally shared by Farley Jr. She said:
+At the 2021 Capital Markets Day, Lisa Drake, COO, Ford (North America), briefly talked about the sales mix of the Mustang Mach-E’s various configurations while reiterating Farley Jr’s point.
+She said:

 Approximately 70% of Mach-E orders came from new customers coming out of other brands.
 This exceeded our expectations, proving we can grow our brand by electrifying our icons.
 And the mix of the Mach-E orders is very strong, with 90% high series premium vehicles and more than 80% long range batteries, again, exceeding our forecast.Lisa Drake, COO, Ford (North America)

-Ford Mustang Mach-E – Variants, Features & Price
+Ford Mustang Mach-E – Variants, Waiting Period & Price

 The Mach-E can achieve a range (EPA est.) of up to 230 miles with the Standard-Range 68 kWh battery pack or up to 305 miles with the Extended-Range 88 kWh battery pack.
 Rear-wheel drive and all-wheel drive are the drivetrain layout choices, with the RWD configurations featuring a single motor and the AWD configurations packing two motors.
 With up to 480 horsepower and 634 pound-feet of torque, the Tesla Model Y rival accelerates from 0-60 mph in just 3.5 seconds (targeted time).